How do I Enter Mystery or Other 'Special' Puzzles?

 IPDb Support ES

-In addition, some may be Mystery puzzles; puzzles where the finished puzzle result differs from what is shown on the box.
+In addition, some may be Mystery puzzles where the finished puzzle result differs from what is shown on the box.

-So please take a look below at how to deal with those kinds of puzzles, to ensure that all can be shared, BUT at the same time, the mystery can stay alive for others!
+Please take a look below at how to deal with those kinds of puzzles, to ensure that they can all be shared.
+BUT at the same time, allowing the mystery to remain alive for others!MYSTERY PUZZLES

-• WASGIJ
+- WASGIJ

 BOX SET PUZZLES (Multiple puzzles in 1 box)